Cloud sync troubleshooting

 Agent registration fails with security error

 By default, the agent emits minimal error messages and stack trace information.
-You can find these trace logs in the folder C:\ProgramData\Microsoft\Azure AD Connect Provisioning Agent\Trace.
+You can find these trace logs in the following folder: C:\ProgramData\Microsoft\Azure AD Connect Provisioning Agent\Trace.

 To gather additional details for troubleshooting agent-related problems, follow these steps.